tatipudidanunjaya-cmd/AI-DATA-SCIENCE-POWERED-smartAssistRoad-SOS/README.md

 ---

-# 13. 💼 Resume Project Entry

-:::writing{variant="document" id="58321" title="Resume Project Description"}
-### AI & Data Science Powered SmartAssist Road SOS
-**Technologies:** Python, Tkinter, NLP, Data Science, Haversine Distance, Google Maps

-Developed a Python-based roadside assistance application that classifies vehicle breakdown descriptions into tyre puncture, fuel emergency, mechanical breakdown, and towing categories.
+ breakdown, and towing categories.
 Implemented risk-level and confidence estimation, automated safety recommendations, Google Maps service navigation, and a local responder-ranking system using distance, ratings, AI Match Score, and estimated ETA.
 :::

 ---